Skip to main content

 The Traveler's Water Purification Kit

 Pack this kit in your carry-on for every international trip: one Timain filter straw (2.1 oz), one pack of MSR Aquatabs (0.5 oz), and a collapsible water bottle (2-3 oz empty).
 Total weight: under 5 ounces.
-Total cost: under $20.
+Total cost: less than a single airport meal.
 This kit handles every water scenario from hotel tap water to backcountry streams and keeps you protected against bacteria, protozoa, and viruses.
 It is the cheapest and lightest travel insurance you can carry.

 Top Picks for Travel